Annette O'Toole: Musical career

 O'Toole can date the beginning of her songwriting career to events during a car ride after the September 11 attacks; as her husband Michael McKean describes it, "On September 11, 2001, Annette found herself without an airline to carry her back down to Los Angeles from Vancouver, where she films Smallville.
 So she drove a rental car down.
 The two of us drove it back up together, and on the long drive up there, somewhere between Portland and Seattle, she told me she had a tune in her head."
-The "tune in her head" became "Potato's in the Paddy Wagon", one of three songs the couple wrote for A Mighty Wind, including the Oscar-nominated song "A Kiss at the End of the Rainbow."
+The "tune in her head" became "Potato's in the Paddy Wagon", one of three songs the couple wrote for A Mighty Wind, including the Oscar-nominated song "A Kiss at the End of the Rainbow".

 O'Toole sang "What Could Be Better?"—a song she and her husband co-wrote – for the 2004 Disney children's album A World of Happiness.

-In May–June 2005, the couple did a cabaret act for "Feinstein's at the Regency" in New York City.
+In 2005, the couple did a cabaret act for "Feinstein's at the Regency" in New York City.

-On July 7, 2007, O'Toole appeared as a backing singer for her husband's fictional band Spinal Tap at the London leg of the Live Earth concerts.
+In 2007, O'Toole appeared as a backing singer for her husband's fictional band Spinal Tap at the London leg of the Live Earth concerts.
 She has also performed on the band's 2009 Unwigged and Unplugged tour, and contributed lyrics to "Short and Sweet" on the 2009 Spinal Tap album Back from the Dead.

-In 2011 she starred in CAP21's production of the new musical Southern Comfort, based on the Sundance award-winning documentary, by Dan Collins and Julianne Wick Davis.
+In 2011, she starred in CAP21's production of the new musical Southern Comfort, based on the Sundance award-winning documentary, by Dan Collins and Julianne Wick Davis.

 Personal life

+Actor Bruno Kirby and O'Toole were in a relationship in the 1970s.

 O'Toole married actor Bill Geisslinger on April 8, 1983; they divorced in 1993.
 The couple had two daughters.

-O'Toole married Michael McKean in March 1999.
+O'Toole met fellow actor Michael McKean while working together on the 1998 television movie Final Justice.
+The two began bonding over McKean reading the book Dead by Sunset, for which O'Toole had starred in the miniseries adaption.
+They married on March 20, 1999, with O'Toole becoming the stepmother to McKean's two sons from a previous marriage.
 She and McKean share a musical career.